Blog

 But if you want to unlock the next level of growth in your business, you need to have a solid SOP and process documentation strategy in place.

-What is the difference between process, SOPs, and work instructions?
+What is the difference between process documents, SOPs, and work instructions?

 In the realm of process documentation, various types serve distinct purposes, aiding organizations in achieving operational clarity and efficiency.

 The best way we’ve found is to think about it in terms of why then (who + what + when) and then how.
-This outlines the difference between process, SOPs and work instructions.
+This outlines the difference between policy and SOP and work instructions.

 • Process = Why and the BIG picture?